 Custom Output

 OptiCash supports a custom export utility, allowing NCR Cash Management analysts and/or clients to produce tailored data exports in their desired format.
 An ANT-based Java API is provided to execute these processes.
-While the most common usage of such an output is to dump data select results into a delimited flat-file, the OptiSuite base classes are extendible which would allow someone to produce a wide spectrum of output formats.
-This document does not go into such extension, but instead focuses on the canned custom output examples provided by default in OptiCash.
+While the most common usage of such an output is to dump data-select results into a delimited flat-file, the OptiSuite base classes are extendible which would allow someone to produce a wide spectrum of output formats.
+This document does not go into such an extension but instead focuses on the canned custom output examples provided by default in OptiCash.

 Ant